 Although it is suggested to avoid wearing heavy makeup at times like this so that your skin can breathe and heal, if you have to wear makeup, you can always go for water-based base products and make sure to not cake it up so that your pores can breathe and not get more clogged than they already are.

-3. Do Not Use Harsh Exfoliators
+3. Do not use Harsh Exfoliators

 Exfoliation is good for the skin to remove dead skin cells and clean out the pores but too much of it, whether it is a harsh physical medium or the more sensible chemical one, can not be good for your skin.
 Keep the harsh apricot scrubs away from your face at all costs when you are dealing with pregnancy breakouts.

-4. Have A Healthy Diet
+4. Have a Healthy Diet

 A healthy diet is imperative for overall health, but it is especially crucial when expecting.
 If you can’t use topical vitamin A products, it doesn’t mean you can’t eat vitamin A-rich food like carrots, eggs and milk.
 Dark chocolate is great for acne treatment, just make sure you take it in moderation.

-Keep in mind, using things like honey, oats, lemon and yoghurt on the face is not as effective at clearing your pregnancy breakouts as eating them is.
+Keep in mind, that using things like honey, oats, lemon and yoghurt on the face is not as effective at clearing your pregnancy breakouts as eating them is.

-5. Do Not Pick On Your Pimples
+5. Do not Pick on Your Pimples

 This one goes without saying.
 Picking on your pimples is always unadvisable because most of the time, it is not done right and people only end up worsening the problem by spreading the bacteria on the unaffected areas of the face and making the acne worse.